1. Who should apply?

 3. When to apply

 The marketplace open enrollment began Nov.
 1 and for most Americans will end Dec.
-15. Six states and the District of Columbia have extended the open enrollment deadline:
+15. (For 2019, this has been extended to December 18.)
+Six states and the District of Columbia have extended the open enrollment deadline:

 - California — Jan.
 31